-Above: A 132′ EFHW slanted at a 45° angle up to a 90′ support and at a 20° “DX” takeoff angle has four nulls in the pattern.
+Above: A 132′ EFHW slanted at a 45° angle up to a 90′ support and at a 20° “DX” takeoff angle has four nulls in the pattern on 3.55 mc.
 These include a deep 25 db null to the rear and nearly 9 db nulls off each side.
 When that antenna is used on the second harmonic there are many smaller pattern nulls at the 20° DX takeoff angle.
 Not great, just be aware.

-For an 80° NVIS takeoff angle, and deployed to that 90′ support while operated at the lowest design frequency (half wave) the resulting EZNEC Model of the azimuthal radiation pattern shows it to be within about 2 db of omni directional; usable.
+For an 80° NVIS takeoff angle, and deployed to that 90′ support while operated at the lowest design frequency (half wave) the resulting EZNEC Model of the azimuthal radiation pattern shows that configuration to be within about 2 db of omni directional; usable.

 For a deliberate low-angle fixed DX path, say to the “east coast” or “Europe” you need to try to orient the sloper wire to your 90′ support +/- 45° off that azimuth as seen in the above plot.
 If not, a lot of your RF goes where it probably doesn’t do you any good.
 But they will make random contacts on some bands, on some azimuths, at some ranges and at some times of the day.

 Below is the same sloper antenna but rigged to a more practical 50 ft support.
 Azimuthal view, at a 20° “DX” takeoff angle; the support is in the direction of the +Y Axis in both plots.

 With the far end 50′ high there is now an 8 db null in the forward direction towards your support.
 It helps to run the wire away from your target azimuth for a 20° DX takeoff angle.
 Rigged to an even more practical 20′ height that forward null is closer to 10 db.
-Also, the lower the end support, the higher the ground losses, any gain drops off quickly.
+Also, the lower the end support/wire, the higher the ground losses, any gain drops off quickly.